Nicozwy/CofCED/Codes/README.md

 ```
 Tips: - Adding a `logs` dir to the path of `datasets`.

+## 2. Follow the guide to download the datasets and put them in the correct location.

-## 2. Please cite this paper as follows （BibTeX）:
+## 3. Please cite this paper as follows （BibTeX）:
 ```
 @inproceedings{yang2022cofced,
   title={A Coarse-to-fine Cascaded Evidence-Distillation Neural Network for Explainable Fake News Detection},